wso2-attic/ballerina-integrator/README.md

 Let's look at the implementation of the Travel agency service, which acts as the composition initiator.

+To arrange a complete tour travel agency service requires communicating with three other services Airline reservation, Hotel reservation, and Car rental respectively.
+All these services accept POST requests with appropriate JSON payloads and respond with JSON payloads.

 Once a client initiates a request to arrange a tour, the Travel agency service first needs to communicate with the Airline reservation service to book a flight ticket.
-For this, Travel agency service needs to send a POST request with a JSON payload.
-Airline reservation service will then respond with a JSON payload.

 Sample request payload,